halbich/AdventurePluginDev/Documentation/custom/programming_documentation.md

 All public methods assume that they might be given invalid parameters, even if they are not directly callable from blueprints.
 So all of our public methods check the input parameters before doing anything.
 If they are invalid, the method is expected to do nothing, return a value least likely to cause any problems and log an error.
 Sometime we also use assertions instead of logging errors - that is when we are absolutely certain that this problem is a developer oversight, like not overriding a method and calling a pure virtual function.
 But even in those cases the plugin will not crash when in release mode.

 Speaking of pure virtual functions - Unreal Engine 4 does not support them, at least not directly.
 The problem is with Class Default Objects.
 For each object, even an abstract one, Unreal Engine 4 generates an instance of that object called Class Default Object.
 And you cannot instantiate a class with pure virtual functions.
-Unreal Engine does provide a macro PURE_VIRTUAL the programmers can use to identify them, but we do not use it because for two main reasons:
+Unreal Engine does provide a macro PURE_VIRTUAL the programmers can use to identify them, but we do not use it because of two main reasons:

 * PURE_VIRTUAL macro is not recognized by doxygen, so the information would not be visible in documentation.